daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 ![targets](/figures/screenshot_control.png "b")

 In this screenshot, you see the control prompt for Mistral 7B and its text completion.
-The fact, that the language model did not complete the text with such a neutral statement about war might stem from the way, in which that LLM was trained, such that balanced responses are more promoted as Suvrit Sra told me.
+The fact, that the language model did not complete the text with such a neutral statement about war might stem from the way, in which that LLM was trained, such that balanced responses are more promoted as Suvrit Sra mentioned.

 ----